 It’s really disappointing, then, when the game throws stupid, ridiculous boss battles at you that you have to play through.
 You are not given any choice in these matters- the boss battles are forced upon you.
 It would have still been excusable had they been actually good boss battles, but no. They- suck.
 They have to be some of the worst boss battles ever, involving mindless shooting and very boring “action.”
 The game could have done much better without them- I wouldn’t have had a problem with playing through the game without having any boss battles.

-The side quests in the game are also pretty boring, so thank god they’re just side quests, and not main story missions.
-But they may put off some completionists.
+The side quests in the game are also pretty boring and they may put off some completionists.
 They’re okay, by normal standards, but generally involve a lot of backtracking and combat, and are not up to the awesome quality of the main missions.

 There are some other issues with Deus Ex 3 as well, other than the ones already mentioned.
 For one, the inventory and inventory management of the game are really bad.
 The inventory is much like the one you see in Resident Evil 4 or 5, but nowhere near as good.
 You cannot even do something as simple as stacking items.
 I liked how the inventory had to be expanded column by column with augments, but let’s be real- who’d spend Praxis Points on increasing their inventory size when they can gain the ability to punch through walls are jump from large heights and land on their feet safely?